cassie0206/Tabular-Playground-Series--Aug-2022-on-Kaggle/Final/README.md

 ## Pre-trained models

-pretrained model link is [here](https://drive.google.com/drive/folders/1VDNCCJIT0ooT8VUfk1it76CC5znfcYY1?
+pretrained model link is [here](https://drive.google.com/drive/folders/1VDNCCJIT0ooT8VUfk1it76CC5znfcYY1?usp=sharing)

 ## Basic Usage

-Fisrt downloads the pretrained model from the above link and run both train.ipynb and inference.ipynb on Colab.
-The highest private score I gain is 0.59062
+Fisrt downloads the pretrained model from the above link and run both train.ipynb and inference.ipynb on Colab.<br> The highest private score I gain is 0.59062